Xadeck/flags/README.md

 description.
 If you want to make sure it contains an entry for each flags, you can use the introspection API.

-That can be useful for producing a list of completions.
+The introspection API is also useful for producing a list of completions for shell integration of your binary.

 ### About validation